HSBC's settlement ends proceedings against it - French prosecutor

-PARIS (Reuters) - HSBC’s decision to pay 300 million euros (£269 million) to settle an investigation into tax dodging by French citizens will end proceedings against the bank provided it does make that payment, the French financial prosecutor’s office said on Tuesday.
+PARIS, Nov 14 (Reuters) - HSBC’s decision to pay 300 million euros ($352.5 million) to settle an investigation into tax dodging by French citizens will end proceedings against the bank provided it does make that payment, the French financial prosecutor’s office said on Tuesday.

 The financial prosecutor added in a statement that the settlement was the first of its kind under a new French legal framework.